aditya-tripathee/Generative-AI/README.md

 1. Start with **01_Intro_Gen_AI** to build foundational knowledge
 2. Progress to **02_Prompt_Engineering** to learn practical techniques
+3. Dive into **03_LLM** for advanced implementation details
+4. Complete hands-on projects in **04_Projects** to solidify your understanding
-3. Each section contains detailed explanations and key concepts
+5. Each section contains detailed explanations and key concepts
-4. Use the knowledge to create more effective prompts in real-world applications
+6. Use the knowledge to create more effective prompts and build AI applications in real-world scenarios

 ---